Preliminary Single Subject Credential - Intern / Practitioner / Residency Pathway Program

 • World Languages

-This program serves multiple cohort programs including, but are not limited to, CAST, PLACE Corps, Avance, Green Dot, KIPP, PUC, TFA, and Wonderful, as well as, non-cohort candidates.
-Intern candidates meeting additional state requirements may be eligible for an Early Completion Option (ECO) and should inquire with their Academic Program Director or Assistant Director about the requirements.
+This program serves multiple cohort programs including, but are not limited to, CAST, PLACE Corps, AVANCE, Green Dot, KIPP, PUC, Teach For America, and Wonderful, as well as, non-cohort candidates.
+Intern candidates meeting additional state requirements may be eligible for an Early Completion Option (ECO) and should inquire with their Academic Program Director, Assistant Director, or Advisor about the requirements.

 The University Intern Credential is valid for two calendar years, as issued by the CTC.
 A onetime, one-year extension by appeal is available at the request from the University when an Intern fails to complete the program in the time allotted due to a hardship.